limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 Boom.

-The fourth flag was at `/root/Desktop/flag.txt`.
+The fourth flag was discovered at `/root/Desktop/flag.txt`.

 :dancer: